Intensive Outpatient Program

 Advantages of IOP

-- The patient lives at home.
+- The teen lives at home.

-- Sessions may be conducted while the teen continues to attend school.
+- The teen continues to attend school.

 - The duration of attendance is determined by the individual's needs.